Enrolled International Students

 Driver's License

-International students must wait about 10 days after arriving in the U.S. so that information is properly updated in SEVIS .
+International students must wait 10 days after arriving in the U.S. so that information is properly updated in SEVIS .

 International students will need to gather the following documents: